 4. Craft Is Art

-Another online artisan marketplace, Craft Is Art provides sellers with all the tools they need to open an online store filled with handmade items, vintage items, fine art, and much more.
+Another online artisan marketplace, Craft Is Art, provides sellers with all the tools they need to open an online store filled with handmade items, vintage items, fine art, and much more.
 The platform caters specifically to small-scale artisans and independent creators, offering a niche market for their unique products.
 With a focus on personalization and community, Craft Is Art allows sellers to connect directly with their customers.
 The free plan for sellers includes 100 listings with additional listings available for 15 cents each, plus a 5.5% sales commission.
 The premium membership, which costs $7.99 a month or $79.99 a year, includes unlimited listings and no commission fees.

 5. Google Shopping

 Online shoppers can compare items from thousands of local and online stores with Google Shopping.
 This platform’s integration with Google’s powerful search engine significantly boosts visibility for artisans’ products, making them easily discoverable by a vast audience.
 Craftspeople can expand their reach by listing products that are for sale locally as well as on other platforms and websites.
 That way, the handcrafted items are displayed in Google searches for an audience of millions.
 Just as there is no cost to appear in Google’s primary search index, there are no fees to list products with Google Shopping.
 All these features and more make it an advantageous option for sellers seeking broad exposure without additional costs.

 6. Amazon Handmade